MikeHardman/mikehardman.github.io/about.md

 title: About
 ---

+So first of all, thank you for checking out my blog.
+This is intended to be the dumping ground for all my thoughts and a log of the activites I'll be performing during the creation and hopeful operation of my pet project.
+It will almost certainly require every bit of knowledge and every ounce of skill I have aquired and honed over an already fruitful career in technology.

+First a bit about me...

 ## Personal Details

   I grew up with the most curious nature out of anyone I've ever met, and from what I can work out, anyone any of my teachers ever came across too.